Skip to content

 No. A small number of well-placed raised beds can grow high-use crops like herbs, greens, tomatoes, peppers, potatoes, beans, squash, and seasonal staples without taking over the entire yard.

 Yes.
 Raised beds are one of the clearest starting points because the growing space is defined, the soil is easier to manage, and the garden is easier to access.
+You can learn a lot from one bed.

 Start with food your household already buys: herbs, salad greens, tomatoes, peppers, cucumbers, potatoes, beans, squash, and other crops you will actually use.
-A garden is easier to maintain when the harvest feels useful and filling.
+A garden is easier to maintain when the harvest feels useful and delicious.

 Food Garden Setup